jeremie-borel/pyfilemaker2/README.md

 ### 4. DOC

 Their is no external doc but the function in the FmServer class have extensive docstring.
 Starts in particular with the server.py file.
 Moreover an FmServer object is likely the unique thing one will need to import from this package.

 ### 5. CHANGES

+0.2.1:

+- Bugfix on import in test_server.py

+0.2.0:

+- No longer support python2.7 as the `future` library was removed

 0.1.14: